-As of March 31, 2022, the Company had not commenced any operations.
-All activity for the period from February 22, 2021 (inception) through March 31, 2022, relates to the Company's formation, the public offering described below and the search for a Business Combination.
+As of September 30, 2022, the Company had not commenced any operations.
+All activity for the period from February 22, 2021 ("Inception") through September 30, 2022, relates to the Company's formation, the Initial Public Offering ("IPO" or "Public Offering") described below and the search for a Business Combination.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering (the "IPO" or "Public Offering").
+The Company will generate nonoperating income in the form of interest income on cash and cash equivalents from the proceeds derived from the IPO.
 The Company has selected December 31 as its fiscal year end.